ibm-cloud-docs/containers/kubernetes-service-cli.md

     ibmcloud ks script update ./mytestscript.sh
     ```
     {: pre}
-2. Review the proposed changes to the script in the difference that is shown in the terminal STDOUT.Example output:
+2. Review the proposed changes to the script in the difference that is shown in the terminal STDOUT.
+Example output:
     ```
     --- a/script-test-2
     +++ b/script-test-2